California track-and-field championships draw limited protest over trans student's participation

 She did not address the press.

-The CIF rule change reflects efforts to find a middle ground in the debate over trans girls’ participation in youth sports.
+The federation's rule change reflects efforts to find a middle ground in the debate over trans girls’ participation in youth sports.

 “The CIF values all of our student-athletes and we will continue to uphold our mission of providing students with the opportunity to belong, connect, and compete while complying with California law,” the group said in a statement after announcing its rule change.